Fiat Siena: 2000–2006

-2004–2012 (Phase III)
+2004–2012

 A second facelift was presented in 2004.
 The designer was again Giorgetto Giugiaro.
 It has a new front, rear, and interior design.
 The 2004 Siena was the first Brazilian compact 4-door sedan with four airbags (two at front and two side airbags), auto-dimming rear-view mirror, rain sensor and park assistance.
 These accessories, however, are very expensive for the Brazilian and most other South American markets, so they are generally not found in end-use vehicles.
 The engines range in South America from a 1.3 Fire 16-valve, a new 1.4 Fire 8-valve with 80 HP (the same of the latest Fiat Punto, and a 1.8 GM Powertrain 8-valve with 112 PS, shared with the Chevrolet Corsa).
 The Siena EL was sold with 1.0 and 1.4 engines, both 8-valve units.

 In Brazil, the top model has been equipped by the flex fuel version of the latter 1.8 Powertrain 8-valve – gasoline and/or alcohol – reaching 112 hp with gasoline and 114 hp with alcohol at 5,500 rpm.
 In Mexico is sold as Palio Sedan, first with the 1.6 16v Torque engine and later with the 1.8 GM Powertrain with 110 PS.

 In Europe, the new model features the 2004 front and interior design and a 2001 rear design.
 The Albea, European version of the Siena, also gained the 1.3 Multijet diesel engine, a second generation common rail turbocharged engine, developing 70 bhp.

-2007–2016 (Phase IV)
+2007–2016

 In 2007, Fiat unveiled the facelifted Siena.
 This fourth version of the model has a unique front design, which for the first time is different from the current Palio.

 The new Siena follows the new Fiat 'family face', with double front lights and some chrome details in the grille, and around the fog lights.
 The rear lights are sharp and integrated with the trunk and appeared to be inspired by models of Alfa Romeo, like the 156 and 159.

 The new Siena is in production at Betim (Brazil) and Córdoba (Argentina), with 1.0 8v, 1.4 8v, 1.4 8v TetraFuel, and 1.8 8v engines, flexible for the Brazilian market (capable of using gasoline and ethanol).
 The TetraFuel is the first multifuel car that can run as a flexi-fuel on pure gasoline, or E25, or E100; or runs as a bi-fuel with natural gas (CNG).
 As of 2011, the sportive version – Siena Sporting 1.6R 16v, equipped with Fiat's Dualogic automatic gearbox – were also in production, although Fiat announced that this variant won't be offered anymore from 2012.
 All the New Siena EL 1.0, EL 1.4 and many ELX versions circulating at Brazil were, actually, manufactured at Argentina, as Betim's factory is still producing only the more expensive versions.